andrew/ultimate-awesome/README.md

 - [awesome-business-intelligence](https://github.com/thenaturalist/awesome-business-intelligence) - Actively curated list of awesome BI tools.
 PRs welcome!.
 - [awesome-engineering-management](https://github.com/engineering-management/awesome-engineering-management) - Pointers and tools for learning and day-to-day practice of engineering management & leadership.
 - [awesome-node-based-uis](https://github.com/xyflow/awesome-node-based-uis) - A curated list with resources about node-based UIs.
+- [awesome-cdk](https://github.com/kolomied/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK).
 - [tech-coops](https://github.com/hng/tech-coops) - A list of tech coops and resources concerning tech coops and worker owned cooperatives in general.
 - [awesome-wagtail](https://github.com/springload/awesome-wagtail) - A curated list of awesome packages, articles, and other cool resources from the Wagtail community.
 - [awesome-developer-experience](https://github.com/workos/awesome-developer-experience) - 🤘 A curated list of DX (Developer Experience) resources.